bzdeck/bzdeck/README.md

 ## How to run the app locally

-BzDeck is mostly written in static HTML, CSS and JavaScript, but you need PHP as well.
-No server-side database is required at this moment.
+BzDeck is mostly written in static HTML, CSS and JavaScript, but you need PHP as well to combine CSS/JavaScript files and handle the authentication explained below with a SQLite database.

 ### Apache + PHP